AlfonsoDeUna/R-Package-RJIRA/README.md

 # RJIRA

-This is ht R package "RJIRA" written and mantained by "Alfonso de Uña" (briofons@gmail.com)
+This is the R package "RJIRA" written and mantained by "Alfonso de Uña" (briofons@gmail.com)

 ## Installation
  You can install this unstable version by devtools